Peterborough Regional Health Centre: Controversy

-In October 2012 the lawyer heading the effort to start a class-action lawsuit over the breach of privacy of more than 280 patients at Peterborough Regional Health Centre said he will seek to launch the action before the end of the year.
-Several of the affected patients have spoken publicly about having their medical records accessed by hospital staff who weren’t involved in treating them.
-Some have said they had been the victims of earlier breaches at the hospital last year, and that they received letters in the fall informing them of the situation.
+In October 2012, a lawyer leading a class-action lawsuit over the breach of privacy affecting more than 280 patients at Peterborough Regional Health Centre announced plans to file the action before the end of the year.
+Several affected patients reported that their medical records had been accessed by hospital staff not involved in their treatment.
+Some patients disclosed that they had been victims of earlier breaches the previous year and received notification letters from the hospital in the fall.